Ternary Weight Networks: Abstract

 \section{Abstract}

-We introduce ternary weight networks (TWNs) - neural networks with weights constrained to +1, 0 and -1.
-The Euclidian distance between full (float or double) precision weights and the ternary weights along with a scaling factor is minimized.
+We present a memory and computation efficient ternary weight networks (TWNs) - with weights constrained to +1, 0 and -1.
+The Euclidian distance between full (float or double) precision weights and the ternary weights along with a scaling factor is minimized in training stage.
 Besides, a threshold-based ternary function is optimized to get an approximated solution which can be fast and easily computed.
-TWNs have stronger expressive abilities than recently proposed binary precision counterparts and are more effective than the latter.
-Meanwhile, TWNs achieve up to 16$\times$ or 32$\times$ model compression rate and need fewer multiplications compared with the full precision counterparts.
-Benchmarks on MNIST, CIFAR-10, and large scale ImageNet datasets show that the performance of TWNs is only slightly worse than the full precision counterparts but outperforms the analogous binary precision counterparts a lot.
+TWNs have shown better expressive abilities than binary precision counterparts.
+Meanwhile, TWNs achieve up to 16$\times$ model compression rate and need fewer multiplications compared with the float32 precision counterparts.
+Extensive experiments on MNIST, CIFAR-10, and ImageNet datasets show that the TWNs achieve much better result than the Binary-Weight-Networks (BWNs) and the classification performance on MNIST and CIFAR-10 is very close to the full precision networks.
+We also verify our method on object detection task and show that TWNs significantly outperforms BWN by more than 10\% mAP on PASCAL VOC dataset.
+The pytorch version of source code is available at: https://github.com/Thinklab-SJTU/twns.